-The American Academy of Physical Medicine and Rehabilitation (AAPM&R) invites you to submit session proposals for educational sessions to be considered for inclusion in the 2022 Annual Assembly, being held October 20-23 and virtually.
+The American Academy of Physical Medicine and Rehabilitation (AAPM&R) invites you to submit your session proposal for our 2023 Annual Assembly, November 15-19 in New Orleans, LA, and online.

 All listed faculty members are required to complete their own financial disclosure before a proposal can be submitted.
 Financial disclosures cannot be completed after the deadline, so make sure to plan accordingly.
 The review committee(s) view all disclosures in a blinded fashion in order to ensure we have a fair and balanced program.